 This option is often the most inexpensive and commonly used if you have in-house IT expertise, which is sensible, considering this is the minimalist approach to managing services.
 MSPs will monitor some aspects of your IT infrastructure from a remote location.
 When they discover any issues, they will make them known to you, but providing resolution may cost additional money, or the problem will be handed off to your team to resolve.
 The level of monitoring can vary from watching over in-house equipment to a more advanced support system with incident resolution.

 Tiered Pricing Model

-This model lets clients decide how many services they want on a more exact level.
+This model lets clients decide how many services they want on a more granular level.
 Different tiers of products are created and associated with defined levels of service.
 You can buy services in small bundles, and this could be a better fit when you already have some of the pieces in place.
-The variety of choices is commendable, but can also lead to confusion if you can't decide how much assistance you need.
+The variety of choices is extensive, but can also lead to confusion if you can't decide how much assistance you need.
 For the MSP, this tiered pricing model could stall customer acquisition or compel would-be clients to settle for the cheapest option.

 A La Carte Pricing Model

 This pricing model takes the features of the tiered system and makes them even more extreme.
 It is all about freedom.
 These packages are the most customizable, so clients can pay for the specific services that they want to have.
 The problem with a la carte pricing is that it is challenging to sustain profitability for the MSP in the long run.
 The plethora of choices is so high that clients often become frustrated or confused by the options and inadvertently design packages that don't fully meet their needs.
 From the MSP's perspective, every client is custom, and this makes their business model challenging and their clients more challenging to support.

 Per-Device Pricing Model